-$$\mathbf{c} = \mathbf{A}\mathbf{b}\mathbf{A}^T$$ .
+$$c = A b A^T$$ .

-Here, A^T denotes the transpose of the transformation matrix A. Note that the transformation is reversible, since the original $N \times N$ block of pels b can be reconstructed using a linear and separable inverse transformation 1
+Here, $A^T$ denotes the transpose of the transformation matrix A. Note that the transformation is reversible, since

-$$\mathbf{b} = \mathbf{A}^T \mathbf{c} \mathbf{A}.$$
+$\mathbf{b} = \mathbf{A}^T \mathbf{c} \mathbf{A}$ .

-Of many possible alternatives the Discrete Cosine Transform (DCT) has become the most successful transform for still image and video coding [35].
-In fact, DCT-based implementations are used in most image and video coding standards due to their high decorrelation performance and the availability of fast DCT algorithms suitable for real time implementations.
+Upon many possible alternatives the discrete cosine transform (DCT) has become the most successful transform for still image and video coding [35].
+In fact, DCT based implementations are used in most image and video coding standards due to their high decorrelation performance and the availability of fast DCT algorithms suitable for real time implementations.
 VLSI implementations that operate at rates suitable for a broad range of video applications are commercially available today.

 A major objective of transform coding is to make as many Transform coefficients as possible small enough so that they are insignificant (in terms of statistical and subjective measures) and need not be coded for transmission.
 At the same time it is desirable to minimize statistical dependencies between coefficients with the aim to reduce the amount of bits needed to encode the remaining coefficients.
-Figure 5 presents the variance (energy) of Intra-frame DCT coefficients based on the simple statistical model assumption already discussed in Figure 2.
+Fig. 5 presents the variance (energy) of intraframe DCT coefficients based on the simple statistical model assumption already discussed in Fig. 2.
 Here, the variance for each coefficient represents the variability of each particular coefficient as averaged over a large number of frames.
 Coefficients with small variances are less significant for the reconstruction of the image blocks than coefficients with large variances.
-As depicted in Figure 5, on average only a small number of DCT coefficients need to be transmitted to the receiver to obtain a valuable approximate reconstruction of the image blocks.
+As depicted in Fig. 5, on average only a small number of DCT coefficients need to be transmitted to the receiver to obtain a valuable approximate reconstruction of the image blocks.
+Moreover, the most significant DCT coefficients are concentrated around the upper left corner (low DCT coefficients) and the significance of the coefficients decays with increased distance.
+This implies that higher DCT coefficients are less important for reconstruction than lower coefficients.